haarts/flipco.in/README.md

 With Flipco.in you can enter the email addresses of you friends.
 A coin is flipped and every one gets the same result in their inbox.

+## Go and Google App Engine
+This application is designed to run on GAE and is the first Go program I wrote.

 ## Install gotcha's
 This project depends on the [Mustach.go](https://github.com/hoisie/mustache.go) project.
 Symlink the project root in the project root as mustache.go.